digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Following is a list of places where automatic data upgrades occur:

-**Submissions to the ledger-api**
+**Submissions to the Ledger API**

-When you submit a command, and do not explicitly specify a package-id to use, canton will automatically upgrade the payloads you give to the most recent version of the package that is uploaded on the participant.
-It will also use the most recent implementation of any choices you exercise directly through the ledger-api.
+When you submit a command, and do not explicitly specify a package-id to use, Canton will automatically upgrade the payloads you give to the most recent version of the package that is uploaded on the participant.
+It will also use the most recent implementation of any choices you exercise directly through the Ledger API.
 This behavior can be influenced by package preference, which will be covered later.

 **Fetches/Creates**